KANGBERGLAB/matrisome-meta-analysis/README.md

 ![alt text](https://github.com/KANGBERGLAB/matrisome-meta-analysis/blob/dhg2022-patch-2/fig2.png?raw=true)

 In this study, we conducted a meta-analysis of single-cell RNA sequencing (scRNA-seq) data from 37 donors, gestational weeks (GWs) 8 to 26 across six independent studies to elucidate cell type-specific matrisome gene expression signatures and their dynamics in the developing human cortex.
+Our analytic pipeline employs pseudobulk differential gene expression (DGE) analysis using custom functions that integrates DESeq2 and Pearson's correlation.
+This approach effectively controls convariates for improved biological interpretability of the results and robustly detects lowly expressed genes.

 ![alt text](https://github.com/KANGBERGLAB/matrisome-meta-analysis/blob/dhg2022-patch-2/fig1.png?raw=true)